MicrosoftDocs/bot-docs/articles/designing-bots/capabilities/task.md

 ##When bots are just simple apps

 We have previously discussed how bots can leverage elements such as rich user controls, text and voice.
 We also discussed that not all bots may use all these elements together.
-In fact, a large number of bots may not even have an actual "conversation" with the user at all: These bots resemble the most with what typical apps and websites are today.
+In fact, a large number of bots may not even have an actual "conversation" with the user at all: These bots resemble the most what typical apps and websites are today.
 They will likely have some user controls and help the user achieve a few automated tasks but whether that requires natural language in text or voice is not a requirement.

 ##Hang on: A chatbot that can't have a conversation?
 Nonsense!